Jumia: Short seller research

 In May 2019, the short-seller Andrew Left of Citron Research referenced Jumia as a "securities fraud", citing material discrepancies regarding key financial metrics among a confidential investor presentation and Jumia’s F-1 filing to the SEC from its April 2019 IPO.
 Andrew Left is known on Wall Street for making several claims of fraud and has faced calls to be investigated.

 Jumia's share price sank more than 50% in one week after the report was published.
 Citigroup, one of Jumia’s IPO underwriters, released a report debunking most of Citron’s allegations but noted that, “Jumia could do more to provide disclosure on some aspects of its operations, as a matter of transparency and best practice.”

 Investors

 In 2012, Kasuwa (which means Market in Hausa Language) was launched with the support of Rocket Internet, MTN, and Millicom, and was later renamed Jumia Group.
 In March 2016, Jumia Group secured over €300M of funding from MTN, Rocket Internet, AXA, Goldman Sachs, Orange and CDC.

 As of 2019, the largest shareholder was MTN Group.

 In December 2018, Pernod Ricard invested in Jumia.

 In March 2019, Jumia received 50 million euros in investments from Mastercard.

-In 2020, Rocket Internet and MTN Group sold stake in Jumia.
+In 2020, Rocket Internet and MTN Group sold their stakes in Jumia.